SWE-UniStuttgart/Qlunc/readme.md

  - Optical signal-to-noise ratio from the optical amplifier
  - 🆕 Uncertainties in $V_{LOS}$ and $V_{h}$ with the wind direction
  - 🆕 Uncertainties in $V_{LOS}$ and $V_{h}$ against focus distance, elevation angle and/or azimuth angle for a fixed wind direction
- - 🆕 Uncertainties in wind direction estimations
+ - 🆕 Uncertainty in wind direction estimation
 ## How to use `Qlunc`

 :warning: **Please downolad the latest release (V1.0).**